Ice Fishing Multiplier History: Sample Round Log

 Neha Sharma

 Neha Sharma — 12 years in iGaming, Evolution live-casino analyst.
-She built the Ice Fishing scraper herself and maintains the CSV archive.
+She reviews Ice Fishing samples for RTP context, bonus frequency, and responsible bankroll guidance.

 Reviewed by Sarah Mitchell — Senior Editor | 15 years in online gaming content